krishnagopika/Pretraining/Programming.md

 ```
 In the above statement line 2,3 and 4 are sequence statemnts.

 2. IF-THEN-ELSE: It is used to choose a course of action based on a condiftion.
+In programming laguages we have simililar syantax `if` and `else`.

 ```
 IF condition THEN